Walter Scott, Jr. College of Engineering

 Letters of Recommendation

-One official original transcript from each college or university attended should be sent to Graduate Admissions in the Office of Admissions and must include all previous undergraduate and graduate work.
+One unofficial transcript from each college or university attended should be sent to Graduate Admissions in the Office of Admissions and must include all previous undergraduate and graduate work.
 Transcripts are not required from current CSU students.
-International students are required to provide official English translations of all transcripts, diplomas, and graduation certificates in addition to the originals.
+International students are required to provide English translations of all transcripts, diplomas, and graduation certificates in addition to the originals.

 International applicants will also need to obtain the appropriate immigration documents.
 Once you are admitted, you’ll receive emails with instructions on this process.
 You can also learn about the process on the International Student and Scholar Services website.